-With the rampant ecumenical movement, many misinformed so-called Protestants are now defending Catholicism as though it is Scripturally sound, even about Mary!
-You are about to read the official views of Mary’s importance in Catholicism as they are clearly revealed by their chief leaders—various Popes themselves.
+With the rampant ecumenical movement, many misinformed so-called Protestants are now defending Catholicism as though it is Scripturally sound, even about their mother of God!
+You are about to read the official Catholic beliefs about Mary and her importance in Catholicism as taught by past popes!
+Such are clearly revealed by their chief leaders—various Popes themselves.
 This should clear up many false ideas about Catholicism and the Mary they pray to, trust in, etc., which is definitely not the Mary of the Bible.
 They actually think we have salvation through Mary!

 4. "If it is impossible to separate what God has united, it is also certain that you cannot find Jesus except with Mary and through Mary."
 (St. Pius X: Allocution to the Franciscans, November 12, 1910.) — [p.
 14, no. 20]